 Mushroom & spinach-stuffed beef heart from The Healthy Foodie

 This one isn’t for the faint of heart.
-If you already love offal or you consider yourself an adventurous eater, though, heart is one of the most nutritious parts of the animal you could eat.
+If you already love offal or you consider yourself an adventurous eater, though, the heart is one of the most nutritious parts of the animal you could eat.
 Plus, how GOOD does this look?
-It’s packed with fabulously healthy ingredients, and it’s got great texture.
+It’s packed with fabulously healthy ingredients, and it’s got a great texture.

 Spinach & basil pesto from Bakerita

 Add some extra greenery to one of my favourite green recipes!
-This flavourful pesto is a great way to absorb all those vitamins and minerals as the healthy oil helps absorption.
+This flavourful pesto is a great way to absorb all those vitamins and minerals as healthy oil helps absorption.
 This is great over zoodles, grilled meats, or basically anything.
 Lick-the-spoon goodness.